Write an equation in vertex form of the parabola that has the same shape as the graph of f(x) = 2x2 but with the given point as the vertex. (−10, −5)

 Effect of the Coefficient 'a' on Parabola Shape

-The coefficient 'a' in a quadratic function affects the parabola's shape and orientation.
+The coefficient 'a' in a quadratic function affects the parabola's opening direction and steepness.
 If 'a' is positive, the parabola opens upward with a minimum vertex; if negative, it opens downward with a maximum vertex.
-The absolute value of 'a' controls how narrow or wide the parabola is.
+The absolute value of 'a' controls how narrow or wide the parabola appears.

 Recommended video: